OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/dev-env/git.md

 A window similar to the following should display.
 Note that the title indicates that Git Bash uses a MinGW environment, although this MinGW is separate software files from the MinGW used with the compilers.
-The Git Bash title icon is distinctive and can be used to differentiate from other Bash/MinGW environments.
+The Git Bash title icon is distinctive and can be used to differentiate from other Bash/MinGW environments, such as Cygwin (not covered in this documentation) and the MinGW environment used for compiling Fortran (covered in this documentation).

 ![git bash](git-images/git-bash.png)